Newsletter No. 242

 Source: Statista

-The BOI updates from time to time the incentives for investment in electric vehicles, accessories and related infrastructure.
-This newsletter will give a glance to the projects granted BOI promotion benefits for the production of electric vehicles and electric vehicle batteries, and what BOI incentives they can apply for.
+The BOI periodically revises its incentive policies with respect to investment in electric vehicles, their associated accessories, and the infrastructure required for their utilisation.
+This newsletter will provide a synopsis of the projects that have been granted BOI promotion benefits for the production of electric vehicles and electric vehicle batteries, and the BOI incentives to which they are eligible.

 II.
 BOI-approved projects for EV manufacturing and BOI incentives